ionic-team/ionic-docs/src/content/publishing/play-store.md

 ## Submitting an app to the Google Play Store

-Now that we have a release APK ready for the Google Play Store, a Play Store listing can be written and the APK can be uploaded.
+Now that a release APK has been generated for the Google Play Store, a Play Store listing can be written and the APK can be uploaded.

 To start, visit the [Google Play Store Developer Console](https://play.google.com/apps/publish) and create a new developer account.